mudit2912/CS348-Project/milestone_3/README.md

 Attempting to login with an incorrect username or password will give the appropriate error messages.
 A correct login will display a success message.

-## New in Milestone 2:
-- Session management (backend server stores & maintains authentication state)
-- Protected routes (can only access /login & /signup if not logged in)

 #### Create Account
 Open http://localhost:3000/signup, or click the 'Sign Up' button on the login page.